‘If anyone asks a truly wise person why he or she was born, that person will answer, without fear or hesitation,

 Worship is the great purpose toward which human life is drawn: to glorify the triune God, and to enjoy God forever.
 Thus, the hour each week in which the Body of Christ is gathered to tell the story of God’s redemptive work in the world, and to find ourselves transformed by that story, is the most important hour in our week.
 It is in this act of being drawn into unity with one another in the presence of the living God that we are formed into people who love God with heart, soul, mind and strength, and who point others toward God’s coming kingdom.

-Our 11:00 service meets in the Worship Center, and features a variety of song styles, including hymns and modern songs led by a band and occasional worship choir.
-The 8:45 and 11:00 services share similar liturgy, and have the same Scripture and sermon each week.
+Our 11:00 service meets in the Worship Center, and features liturgy, a variety of song styles, including hymns and modern songs led by a band and occasional worship choir, and a sermon.
 Children and people of all ages are welcome at both worship services!

 We believe that the sacraments are the Word of God made visible.
 The sacraments are the means by which we tangibly interact with God’s Word.
 In the Scripture reading and the sermon, God’s Word is proclaimed; in the sacraments, God’s Word is experienced.
 In baptism we lean into God’s promise to love us before we ever love Him, and we celebrate our adoption into God’s family.
 In communion, we remember Christ’s life, death and resurrection that defeated the powers of sin and death, and through which we are reconciled to God and one another.
 As we partake of bread and cup, we anticipate the banquet feast of the Lamb, and are nourished by the Spirit.
 At First Pres we celebrate the sacraments monthly.